ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Preconditions for Transformative AI Dialogue
 [Theoretical] Domain: CognitiveScience, System Role: Scaffolding, Temporal: Static

-The minimal set of cognitive capacities and relational stances required for AI-mediated dialogue to function as **transformative** (activating alpha-function and C growth) rather than merely **productive** (instrumental output).
+The minimal set of cognitive capacities and relational stances required for AI-mediated dialogue to function as transformative **(enabling alpha-function engagement and capacity growth)** rather than merely productive (instrumental output).
 These preconditions distinguish a safe, developmental use of AI from Candy House / PSB patterns
 ### Components
 Includes at least:
 - Epistemological Humility